 Finally, the Bodhisatta spoke again with a few further words about the dangers of women.
 It’s safer to talk to a goblin or a snake than a woman, he said, because men can be defeated by women’s charm.
 With just a smile, women can secure men’s wealth, but even after they are bedecked with gold and jewels, they still sin against their husbands.
 Men who are famous and revered lose their respect when they fall under the sway of women and can end up on a dreadful path.
 To get to heaven, men must overcome their libido and not fall under the spell of women.

 After giving another round of applause, the various gods and creatures returned to their abodes.
 Punnamukha and all the others took the Bodhisatta’s advice about women to heart and received great merit for doing so.

 In the Lifetime of the Buddha

 The Buddha told this story to help five hundred new disciples who were dissatisfied.
-It all began with a quarrel between the Buddha’s Sakya clan and a neighboring clan over who should get the water for their crops when their shared dam ran low at the end of the dry season.
+It all began with a quarrel between the Buddha’s Sakya clan and a neighboring clan over who should get water for their crops after their shared dam ran low at the end of the dry season.
 As tempers flared, people came to blows and the two clans declared war.

 The Buddha went to quell the feud, and when they saw him, every man threw down his weapon to listen to him speak.
 The Buddha said life was more valuable than water, then told five stories from his past lives to convince them to settle their dispute peacefully.